Nita Clarke, Director

 Julian is a mediator with extensive experience of dealing with legal and people disputes, as well as a facilitator and executive coach.
 His 27 years' experience has been mainly within the public sector, but also with a range of SMEs.
 He was a union representative and head of a large Unison branch for 15 years, whilst also being a senior line manager.
 Julian is a triple-accredited mediator and one of only 33 certified mediators in the UK with the International Mediation Institute.
 He is a Member of the Chartered Institute of Arbitrators, a CBT qualified coach, and a Member of the Association for Coaching.

-Jasmine Gartner, associate
+Jasmine Gartner, senior associate

 Jasmine holds a PhD in cultural anthropology and she is an established writer and researcher, and presenter.
 She leads on employee engagement for the IPA and has developed the IPA Workforce Engagement Programme ©